robert72127/alicedbv2/README.md

  we will store all nodes for all queries in single graph graph will we defined as set of connected nodes & N workers

- For each node we will let input accumulate in it's input queue, after some time, or amount of Tuple's in input queue we will start computation, in topological order.
+ For each node we will let input accumulate in it's input cache, after some time, or amount of Tuple's in input cache we will start computation, in topological order.

 ##### Table